raas-dev/configent/README.md

 Both container runtimes in a nutshell:

 - the two are different runtimes - if you used Docker Desktop, it was dockerd
-- containerd is the industry-standard runtime in Kubernetes deployments
+- containerd is the industry-standard (CNCF) runtime in Kubernetes deployments
 - regardless of the runtime, containers must not be run with `sudo`

 These `bin/` shims wrap the container runtime CLIs to run best-effort on the OS:

-- `docker`: Runs docker cli and prefers rootless dockerd (no sudo is required)
+- `docker`: Runs docker cli preferring rootless dockerd when available (no sudo)
-- `docker-compose`: Runs classic docker-compose as a docker cli plugin
+- `nerdctl`: Runs nerdctl (containerd cli) on the rootless containerd (no sudo)
-- `nerdctl`: Runs nerdctl (also `nerdctl compose`) in user context containerd
+- `podman`: The 3rd option, near-Docker compatible daemonless runtime (no sudo)

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.